 I do very well each week with the strategy to take higher paying orders and generally love what I do but I really think I’d have a small to medium meltdown if I had to take a slew of small orders for several days in a row.

-In my opinion the Top Dasher program allows DoorDash to keep getting away with paying its dashers dismally.
+In my opinion these Tiers just like Top Dasher before them allows DoorDash to keep getting away with paying its dashers dismally.
 I mean paying $2 for an order as base pay is pretty terrible given gas prices and the fact that it doesn’t remotely compensate us for our time spent driving and waiting at restaurants.
-Plus, DoorDash doesn’t make it clear that customers essentially have to tip to get their order on time and to make the order worth our while.

 I wish DoorDash would either increase its base pay or inform customers that they’re essentially on the hook for paying my salary with their tips.
 If dashers continue to take these low paying orders nothing will change in terms of pay structure because we’re essentially signaling to DoorDash that we’re happy to take the crappiest orders that come our way just in hopes of getting higher paying orders along the way.